mitre/ElectionGuardVerifier.jl/docs/src/development.md

 ## Verification Routines

-A verification routines have a comment structure.
+All verification routines have a comment structure.
 The structure is revealed by studying the source code for three representative routines.